ASK A MASTER GARDENER!

 Gardeners may bring plant or insect samples to the clinic.

-For plant problem diagnosis bring a sample that clearly shows the demarcation between un-healthy and healthy tissue.
-Pick a fresh plant specimen, put the cut end of the stem in a moist paper towel, and then come to the clinic.
+For plant problem diagnosis bring a sample that clearly shows the difference between unhealthy and healthy tissue.
+Pick a fresh plant specimen, put the cut end of the stem in a moist paper towel, and then come to the Ask a Master Gardener workshop.

-For plant identification For plant identification we need a sample or picture that includes leaves, branches, stems, a portion of the fruiting or flowering structure (if available), and a picture of the stem or bark.
+For plant identification bring a sample or picture that includes leaves, branches, stems, a portion of the fruiting or flowering structure (if available), and a picture of the stem or bark.

-For insect identification we need the insect intact and brought into us in a small container soon after capture.
+For insect identification bring the insect intact in a small container soon after capture.

 Note: Master Gardeners need a fresh specimen to make an accurate identification or assessment of the issue.